thomasaarholt/prism-em.github.io/about.md

 * --save-3D-output (-3D) bool=true : Also save the 3D output at the detector for each probe (3D output mode)
 * --save-4D-output (-4D) bool=false : Also save the 4D output at the detector for each probe (4D output mode)

+<a name ="parameter-file"></a>

+## Parameter File

+Input parameters may also be provided in the form a plain-text parameter file with one line per option of the form "option:args" without quotes.
+These options are the same CLI options described in the previous section.
+This is useful for sharing simulation parameters with collaborators as an .XYZ file with associated parameter file uniquely determines a simulation.
+A parameter file is also written by default every time `prismatic` is run or a simulation is run within the GUI.
+For the GUI, this parameter file is loaded at startup and thus populates the GUI with the previous simulation parameters for convenience.

 <a name="pyprismatic-metadata"></a>
 ## List of `PyPrismatic` Metadata parameters